CyrusHajian/cyrushajian.github.io/_pages/hobbies.md

   <div class="two-col-text">
     <p>
       Fishing has always been one of my favorite ways to experience nature.
 I am an experienced surf, lake, and river fisherman.
+For shark fishing, I make steel leaders for myself and others.
 I find the strategy for fishing fascinating, changing baits to reflect the target species' prey, surveying surroundings to find places fish will likely be, and the overall idea of using a hidden line attached to bait with the goal of enticing a predator into attacking it... (maybe I'm just weird).
 Anyways, fishing tends to take me to some beautiful places.
     </p>
   </div>